sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

 The text classification use case demonstrated here will classify text into categories:
 **complaint** or **compliment**

-Your organization would like to create and productise the example text classification scenario in an AI runtime (such as SAP AI Core).
+Your organization would like to create and productize the example text classification scenario in an AI runtime (such as SAP AI Core).
 You are an ML Ops engineer, using SAP AI Launchpad, and you will manage operations and lifecycle tasks for the scenario for one of your organization's customer.

 ---